Lalita Sahasranama: Dhyana

-The start of the Lalita Sahasranama is characterized by the Dhyana, which are descriptive verses for visualization.
+The start of the Lalita Sahastranama is characterized by the Dhyana, which are descriptive verses for visualization.
 There are four dhyana verses.
-It describes the yogi (the person reciting the Sahasranama) as meditating upon the form of Lalita and describes many of the qualities of the goddess.
+It describes the yogi (the person reciting the Sahastranama) as meditating upon the form of Lalita and describes many of the qualities of the goddess.
 The Dhyana is said before chanting the thousand names.

 The first verse starts with "sinduraruna-vigraham" and is most likely the verse composed by the eight Vaag Devis.
 The second verse beginning with "arunam karuna-tarangatakshim" is said to have been composed by Dattatreya.
 The fourth, beginning with "sakumkuma-vilepanam", was probably composed by Adi Sankaracharya.
 No known information is available on the origins of the third verse beginning with "dhyayet padmasanastham".
 In all the dhyana verses there is a recurring theme on Devi's red complexion, which is said to resemble the sun at dawn, and her compassionate nature.

 Lalita

-The Lalita Sahasranama is organized in such a way that Devi is described from "Head to Toe" (Kesadi Padam).
+The Lalita Sahastranama is organized in such a way that Devi is described from "Head to Toe" (Kesadi Padam).
 The names then go on to extoll Devi in all her achievements, powers, and forms.

 Physical description

-The Lalita Sahasranama goes into great detail describing the physical aspect of the goddess.
-The beginning of the Sahasranama describes Lalita in her female form, Kameshvari, along with her consort, Kameshvara.
+The Lalita Sahastranama goes into great detail describing the physical aspect of the goddess.
+The beginning of the Sahastranama describes Devi Lalita in her female form, Kameshvari, along with her consort, Kameshvara.
 Kameshvari is described as extremely beautiful, having dark thick long hair adorned with champaka, ashoka, punnaga and saugandha flowers (13), having a musk tilak on her forehead (16), and having eyebrows which appear as if they are the arch gates of Kamadeva's abode (17).
 The next few mantras continue describing Lalita Devi as the ideal feminine form whose splendor is unmatched by any other celestial: with cheeks that shine like a mirror of Padmaraga (23), having beautiful white teeth resembling the shodasakshari mantra (25), and having a voice sweeter than the sound emanating from Kachchapi, the veena of Saraswati.
 The last mantra describing Devi's physical appearance is the 46th name, "sinjana mani majira mandita sripadambuja" (whose feet are adorned with musical anklets filled with gem stones).

 Kameshvara and Kameshvari

 The next few names then continue to focus on the union between Lalita as Kameshvari, and Kameshwara.
 Devi is described as having a beautiful smile (28), beautiful breasts (33), and perfect thighs (39) which steal the heart of Kameshvara; she wears a mangal sutra and necklaces (30), with succeeding names describing the lower half of Devi's body to her feet.
-This divine couple continues to stay united throughout the Sahasranama; the penultimate name is "sivasakti aikya rupini" (who is the unification of Siva and Shakti).
+This divine couple continues to stay united throughout the Sahastranama; the penultimate name is "sivasakti aikya rupini" (who is the unification of Siva and Shakti).
 As per Hindu philosophy, it is understood that there is nothing beyond this union of Siva and Shakti, or the Absolute form, except the true goddess Lalita herself.
-This is why the last name of the Sahasranama is "Lalitambika" effectively showing that Devi's form as Lalitambika is her most absolute form.
+This is why the last name of the Sahastranama is "Lalitambika" effectively showing that Devi's form as Lalitambika is her most absolute form.